numpy/numpy/doc/neps/nep-0028-deprecation_policy.rst

 development guidelines:

-   - support minor versions of ``CPython`` initially released 42 months prior to our planned release date
+   - support minor versions of ``Python`` initially released 42 months prior to our planned release date
-   - always support at least the 2 latest versions of ``CPython``
+   - always support at least the 2 latest versions of ``Python``
    - support minor versions of ``numpy`` initially released in the 24 months prior to our planned release date or oldest that supports the minimum Python version (whichever is higher)

-   The minimum supported version of ``CPython`` will be set to ``python_requires`` in ``setup`` and all supported versions of CPython will be in the test matrix and have binary artifacts built for releases.
+   The minimum supported version of ``Python`` will be set to ``python_requires`` in ``setup`` and all supported versions of Python will be in the test matrix and have binary artifacts built for releases.

-   We will bump the minimum CPython and NumPy versions as we can on every minor and major release, but never on a patch release.
+   We will bump the minimum Python and NumPy versions as we can on every minor and major release, but never on a patch release.

 For other dependencies, adopt similar time windows of 24 months or